 Mental Health Court

-Mental Health Civil Commitment cases are overseen by the courts at Maricopa Integrated Health System’s Psychiatric Annex and Desert Vista campuses, at the Arizona State Hospital, and downtown court complex.
+Cases dealing with court-ordered mental health evaluation and court-ordered mental health treatment are overseen by the courts at Valleywise Health's Mesa, Phoenix, and Maryvale campuses, and at the Arizona State Hospital.
 These proceedings include hearings on Petitions for Court-Ordered Evaluation, Court-Ordered Treatment, Annual Reviews, and Judicial Reviews.

 Additional proceedings at the Arizona State Hospital include Guilty Except for Insanity (GEI) hearings under the jurisdiction of the Psychiatric Security Review Board (PSRB).

 If a mentally ill individual does not wish to seek treatment, or wishes to terminate treatment against medical advice, the individual may find oneself in court going through a process designed to provide treatment pursuant to a court order.

 In most cases, this starts with a Petition for Court-Ordered Evaluation, which allows the individual to be evaluated for a period of 72 hours.
 The individual is advised of their rights, namely their right to counsel and right to a hearing.
 Before the end of this 72-hour time period, if deemed necessary, a Petition for Court-Ordered Treatment may be filed.

 In order for an Order for Treatment to be entered, the Court must find that the person, as a result of a mental disorder, meets at least one of the following four criteria:

 - is a danger to him/herself